AbishurMoses/Portfolio/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-# To Add
+# Project Changelog

+## Version 1.0.0 | 4/21/2024
-- Different hamburger bar, maybe light bulb since it only has light modes
+- Changed hamburger bar icon to a light bulb, representing light modes.
-- Change font of "Projects" to closely mimic style of title font
+- Updated font of "Projects" to closely mimic the style of the title font.

-# Enchancement
+## Version 1.1.0
+- Added support for the mobile version of the website.
+- Deployed the website.

+## Version 1.1.1
-- Create slide-in animation for "about me" section
+- Implemented a slide-in animation for the "about me" section.
-- Mess around with animations for
+- Added drop-down options for the hamburger icon.

+## Version 1.1.2
+- Added a profile picture.
+- Included projects on Expression Tree & BFS.